NiLSPACE/Login/README.md

 Configuration
 -------------

 The configuration file for Login is located inside its folder in the Plugins folder.
-Simple edit `main.lua` and the configuration is at the top.
+Simple edit `Config.Ini` and the configuration is at the top.